Reconstructing Hand-Held Objects in 3D from Images and Videos: Method Overview

 \section{Method Overview}

 Our approach to reconstructing hand-object interactions from monocular RGB video combines feedforward network inference (MCC-HO) with object model retrieval (RAR) and subsequent rigid alignment.
 See Figure \ref{fig:overview}.
-We build on the insight that the presence of a human hand provides grounding in terms of both the 3D location and scale of the object.
-Thus, as in prior work \cite{ye2022s,choi2023handnerf}, the estimated object pose and shape is conditioned on the estimated 3D hand.
-Applying a hand-centric approach has several advantages.
-Since monocular image/video reconstruction is particularly ill-posed with respect to depth and scale, 3D hands can be used to disambiguate the location and size of the object.
-Furthermore, the location of the 3D hand provides a coordinate system for estimating object geometry; in the case of rotating, symmetric objects, the hand can disambiguate the pose of the object.

-Given a monocular RGB image or video, our method reconstructs hand-held objects in three stages.
 First, our transformer-based model, MCC-HO, estimates 3D hand-object geometry from single images (Section \ref{sec:mccho}).
 Simultaneously, a 3D object model is automatically synthesized by a text-to-3D generative model~\cite{luma} through a technique we coin Retrieval-Augmented Reconstruction (Section \ref{sec:rar}).
 Finally, the 3D object model is rigidly aligned in a temporally consistent manner (Section \ref{sec:temporal_alignment}).